ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 All the available Concise Bill Of Material (CoBOMs) tags are then collected from the selected CoRIMs.

+CoBOMs which are not within their validity period, or which reference tags not available to the verifier, are discarded.

 The Verifier MUST activate all tags referenced by a CoBOM.